L3cr0f/pma_course/Labs/Lab_09.md

 ![_IDA Pro_ copy file](../Pictures/Lab_09/lab_09-01_2_ida_pro_4.png)

 Finally, the malware creates the registry key "SOFTWARE\\\\Microsoft \\\\XPS" with the value name "Configuration" and the values "ups", "http://www.practicalmalwareanalysis.com", "80" and "60".
-These values will be used later by the malware.
+These values will be used later by the malware as configuration.

 ![_IDA Pro_ add registry key 1](../Pictures/Lab_09/lab_09-01_2_ida_pro_5.png)